cds-amal/txtx/IMPLEMENTATION_STATUS.md

 3. Making doctor rules available to both CLI and test infrastructure

 **Result**:
-- All 75 tests passing
+- All 75 tests passing (1 ignored to demonstrate limitation)
 - Clean separation of concerns
 - Extensible validation architecture
-- Foundation for enabling currently ignored tests
+- Comprehensive test coverage for variable resolution

 The RunbookBuilder now provides a clean API for test writing with proper validation modes, making it clear when manifest validation is active versus HCL-only validation.
 This prevents the false confidence that comes from partial validation scenarios.